plausible/website/_posts/2020-04-08-why-you-should-stop-using-google-analytics-on-your-website.md

 Google states that you "must obtain end users’ legally valid consent" to the use of cookies or other local storage where legally required and to the collection, sharing, and use of personal data for personalization of ads.

+**January 2022 update**: The Austrian Data Protection Authority has decided that the use of Google Analytics violates the GDPR.
+This decision is the first DPA decision regarding EEA-US data transfers.
+Similar decisions are expected to drop in most EU member states.

 ## It uses cookies so you must obtain consent to store cookies

 Google Analytics is a cookie-based web analytics tool and it is not possible to use it without cookies.
 Google Analytics sets [multiple cookies](https://developers.google.com/analytics/devguides/collection/analyticsjs/cookie-usage) and it "uses cookies to identify unique users across browsing sessions".
 This is done "to remember what a user has done on previous pages / interactions with the website".